atlasv-platform/amplify-ds/README.md

                                              add --all to show all data include deleted.

-  amplifyds schema [file]                    list all tables in this schema.
+  schema <model> [file]                      model=all: list table names of all
+                                             table in this schema; model=XXXX,
+                                             list column defines of XXXX model.

   amplifyds validate                         check if current init token is
                                              validate.
 Output